-Katherine Hensel will be appearing before the Senate on Bill C-75 and Bill C-92
+Katherine Hensel will be appeared before the Senate on Bill C-75 and Bill C-92

 On May 9, 2019, principal lawyer Katherine Hensel appeared before Senate committees to make submissions regarding two different bills.